sidd-harth/kc-flux/lab1-installation/intro.md

 <br>

-### Welcome to Lab 1 !
+### Lab 1 - Setup FluxCD CLI and Server

-In this scenario we'll learn how to install Flux in a Kubernetes Cluster.
+In this scenario we'll learn how to install Flux CLI and Flux Server within a Kubernetes Cluster.

 **HAVE FUN**